Michaelwucoc/shbs-note/English 1/Birches Discussion.md

-It seems like you are referring to the poem "Birches" by Robert Frost.
-If that's the case, here are answers to your questions:

 **1. What is the image?**
 The primary image in "Birches" is that of a boy swinging on birch trees.
 The poet describes how the boy bends the trees down and then lets them spring back up.